 The only inbound requests to your Octopus Server should be ones authorized by you.
 It could be your users, or Polling Tentacles, or services you've configured to leverage the Octopus API.

 Octopus HTTP API and Web Portal

 However, you may want to provide access for your users, or external services which leverage Octopus, and using a VPN is impractical.
-If you decide to expose the HTTP API and web portal of your Octopus Server to the public internet, here are some things you should consider:
+If you decide to expose the HTTP API and Octopus Web Portal of your Octopus Server to the public Internet, here are some things you should consider:

 - Always enable HTTPS using SSL.
 We also recommend forcing all requests to use HTTPS, and enabling HSTS.
 Learn about exposing Octopus Server over HTTPS.
 Avoid exposing your Octopus Server via HTTP without SSL.